cocreators-ee/praga/README.md

 - Release pipeline
 - Implement rate limits for email sending and code verification
 - Limit redirect targets from configuration
+- Better socket handling, to avoid needing wrapping in a shell script

 You can check if your Nginx install supports the auth request module with: